kahunacohen/real-world-fp/README.md

 ### CSV

-To output this data structure to CSV we need to just join it on new-lines (well, actually in production code you'd use a CSV library).
-Again we can use the `join` function from Ramda, which instead of being a method on `Array`, takes the array as the last parameter, which in our case is implicit since it's being passed along in the pipeline.
-Let's add it:
+To output this data structure to CSV we need to simply join they array on new-lines (well, actually in production code you'd use a CSV library).
+Again, we can use the `join` function from Ramda, which takes the array we are working on as the last parameter.
+When composing, that last parameter is implicitely passed from the previous function in the pipeline.
+Let's add `join`:

 ```js
 const { compose, filter, join } = require("ramda");